desec-io/desec-stack/docs/dns/domains.rst

     :Access mode: read-only

     Array with DNSSEC key information.
-Each entry contains ``DNSKEY`` and ``DS`` record contents (the latter being computed from the former), and some extra information.
+Each entry contains ``DNSKEY`` and ``DS`` record contents (the latter being computed from the former), plus some more technical information.
 For delegation of DNSSEC-secured domains, the parent domain needs to publish these ``DS`` records.
 (This usually involves telling your registrar/registry about those records, and they will publish them for you.)